klasske/wp_image_autorefresh/readme.txt

 Yes, you can sue the shortcode multiple times and set different refresh intervals for each.

 == Changelog ==

+= 1.3 =
+* Added the parameter `query_string` to add any query parameters necessary to load the image

+= 1.2 =
+* Added height, width and class parameters.

 = 1.1 =
 * Images are only reloaded when they are in a window which currently has focus.